34 pointsby keepamovin23 days ago10 comments

 It's a paid product, you are not the product.
 We have 0 interest in the content of your mails, or your data, we are interested making it easy for you to enjoy your life, so you're not stuck at your desk.

-• bflesch12 minutes ago
+• organsnyder23 days ago

 Even if you have the best intentions, customers need to build trust through contracts and policies.
 They won't care about what you post here on social media.